My kids wanted to know how to make real slime without borax. Is it possible?

 Follow along with our magnesium flake slime recipe to make the only truly borax-free slime recipe we’ve been able to find!

 Magnesium Chloride USP (Pharmaceutical Grade) 100% Edible Cloruro de Magnesio 100% ComestibleElmer’s Liquid School Glue, Clear, Washable, 1 Gallon – Great for Making SlimeThe Mason Jar Scientist: 30 Jarring STEAM-Based ProjectsFarberware Color Measuring Spoons, Mixed Colors, Set of 5Ball Glass Mason Jar with Lid and Band, Regular Mouth, 12 JarsFood Coloring Liqua-Gel – 12 Color Variety Kit in .75 fl. oz.
 (20ml) Bottles

-In your jar or bowl, add 3 tablespoons of magnesium flakes.
+In your jar or bowl, add 3 tablespoons of magnesium flakes (remember, this is a type of Epsom salt!).
 Next, add five tablespoons of hot water and stir until the flakes are dissolved.

 Once the flakes are dissolved, add in your choice of food coloring and additives.
 Stir to mix.

 Finally, add 2 tablespoons of clear glue to the water and stir.
 The slime will form in the center of the jar.
 Just like classic borax slime, there will be a bit of liquid left over.